9 Sales Follow-Up Strategies to Stop Wasting Leads

 Templates help you automate your own follow up process, but they shouldn’t be used blindly.
 Track each template’s performance and test small and big changes to make them as effective as possible.

 This goes beyond email templates and font sizes.
-Use research and psychology (like the theories of loss aversion and analysis paralysis) to fine tune everything from emails to pitches to collateral materials.
+Use research and psychology to fine tune everything from emails to pitches to collateral materials.
 Try not to get too caught up in minuscule changes, but focus on big differences that bring in big results.

 See what types of emails work best for you, by testing on small samples, say 50 to 100 companies.
 This prevents exhausting potential clients in your testing phases, and if one prototype email gets poor results, good thing you only sent it to 100 leads, not 2,000.
 Additionally, it’s better to test with companies with smaller revenue bases, and save the large-income leads for tried and true email pitches.